rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    section that discusses security considerations relevant to those modules.

-   Unless the modules comply with {{!RFC8791}}, this section MUST be patterned after the latest approved template (available at <https://trac.ietf.org/trac/ops/wiki/yang-security- guidelines>).  {{sec-security-template}} contains the security considerations template dated 2013-05-08 and last updated on 2018-10-18.
+   Unless the modules comply with {{!RFC8791}}, the security section MUST be patterned after the latest approved template (available at <https://trac.ietf.org/trac/ops/wiki/yang-security- guidelines>).  {{sec-security-template}} contains the security considerations template dated 2013-05-08 and last updated on 2018-10-18.
 Authors